gamblevore/speedie/Documentation/Cake.md

 ![Cake View](godbolt.png)

-And considering that Speedie only has one compile-target (release builds ARE debug-builds), this means you can easily check the final output of your code.
+Considering that Speedie is always fully optimised even for a debug-build, you can easily check the final ASM output.

 Perry's inbuilt ASM-viewer... has an extra advantage, it is instant!
 (Unlike godbolt.org)